wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 ```
+| ------------------------------------------------------------------- |
+| Renesas RX User Application in BOOT partition started by wolfBoot   |
+| ------------------------------------------------------------------- |

 === Boot Partition[ffc10000] ===
 Magic:    WOLF
 Version:  01
 Status:   ff
-Tail Mgc: ����
+Tail Mgc: ????

 === Update Partition[ffdf0000] ===
-Magic:    ����
+Magic:    WOLF
-Version:  ff
+Version:  02
 Status:   ff
-Tail Mgc: ����
+Tail Mgc: ????

-| ------------------------------------------------------------------- |
-| Renesas RX User Application in BOOT partition started by wolfBoot   |
-| ------------------------------------------------------------------- |

 Current Firmware Version: 1
-Hit any key to update the firmware.
+Hit any key to call wolfBoot_success the firmware.
 ```

-The application calls wolfBoot_success() to set boot partition state and wait for any key. if you re-start the boot program at this moment, after checking the integlity and authenticity, it jumps to the application.
+After hitting any key, the application calls wolfBoot_success() to set boot partition state and wait for any key again.

+if you re-start the boot program at this moment, after checking the integlity and authenticity, it jumps to the application.
 You can see the state is Success("00").